MyPureCloud/purecloud-for-salesforce-examples/src/SDK/sdk-cti-extension-examples/readme.md

 ## Example

-This example uses the `purecloud.CTIExtension.saveLog` interface to save a diagnostic log to a record type.
+This example uses the `purecloud.CTIExtension.saveLog` interface to save an interaction log to a record type.
 The example performs the following actions:

-* Gets an interaction from event data.
+* Gets an interaction and an interaction log from event data.
-* Gets a list of record types.
+* Instantiates a new or an existing Task object based on the interaction log.
-* Creates a task from event data.
+* If the interaction is outbound, sets a record type on the Task object.
-* Assigns a record type to a task.
+* Saves the Task object and returns its ID.

 To implement the example, follow these steps.